RubensKj/petcare-business/README.md

 ### Calendar

-Sent on git on 1st of august;
+Sented to git on 1st of August;

 ### `npm start` or `yarn start` (If yarn is installed)